-Our oral and maxillofacial surgeons in Oregon, Washington, Massachusetts and Alabama are trained to correct and resolve a wide array of oral health conditions, including impacted wisdom teeth.
+Our oral and maxillofacial surgeons in Oregon, Washington, Massachusetts, Alabama and Florida are trained to correct and resolve a wide array of oral health conditions, including impacted wisdom teeth.

 Oral surgery refers to any surgical procedure performed in or around your teeth, jaw and mouth.
 Depending on the type of procedure, you may need to be referred to an oral surgeon.

 Advanced oral surgery procedures are performed by a qualified dental specialist.
 Dental specialists complete several additional years of education and participate in an advanced residency program.